juste-injuste/Chronometro/README.md

 * `Unit::s` (seconds)
 * `Unit::min` (minutes)
 * `Unit::h` (hours)
-* `Unit::automatic` deduces the appropriate time unit.
+* `Unit::automatic` deduces the appropriate unit using the following:
+  - If elapsed time is greater than 10 hours, use `Unit::h`
+  - If elapsed time is greater than 10 minutes, use `Unit::min`
+  - If elapsed time is greater than 10 seconds, use `Unit::s`
+  - If elapsed time is greater than 10 milliseconds, use `Unit::ms`
+  - If elapsed time is greater than 10 microseconds, use `Unit::us`
+  - Otherwise, use `Unit::ns`

 ---